 - While the dough rises, make the cinnamon roll filling.

-- In a medium sized bowl, mix together 1/2 cup packed light brown sugar, 2 Tablespoons of black cocoa, and 1 teaspoon of ground cinnamon.
+- In a medium sized bowl, mix together 1/2 cup packed light brown sugar, 2 Tablespoons of black cocoa, and 1 teaspoon of ground cinnamon and set aside.

 Vanilla Cinnamon Roll Glaze